 As if you needed another reason to visit the sweet community of Sisters, the annual folk festival has all the string music to make your heart sing.
-For 2019, the festival hosts Bruce Cockburn, Le Vent Du Nord, Rising Appalachia and more.
+For 2022, the festival hosts The Milk Carton Kids, Doreen’s Jazz New Orleans, Le Vent Du Nord, Rainbow Girls, Po’ Ramblin’ Boys and more.
 In between sets, explore the art created by students in a collaboration between Sisters Folk Festival and local schools.

 Now that you’re a little more in tune with Oregon’s music festival scene, it’s time to gather your fellow music enthusiast friends and make your way to a show.